Speed awareness course: what to expect and who’s eligible?

 How much does a speed awareness course cost?

 Different police forces across the UK use different organisations to provide the speed awareness course, and each charge a different amount.
 The cheapest in the country are just over £70, while the most expensive are nearly £100.
-Some providers may let you pay the course fee in instalments.
+Most cost between £80 and £90, and some providers may let you pay the course fee in instalments.

-This is roughly the same as the standard Fixed Penalty Notice you’d receive for a speeding ticket (currently £100), but if you take the speed awareness course you won’t receive any points on your licence (a minimum of three points).
+This is slightly less than the standard Fixed Penalty Notice you’d receive for a speeding ticket (currently £100), and if you take the speed awareness course you won’t receive any points on your licence (a minimum of three points).
 Points on your licence usually results in a more expensive insurance premium, so taking the speed awareness course will almost always be the cheaper option.

 What should I expect from a speed awareness course?